How to Fail while Working with Clients: Mistakes Even Veteran Freelancers Make

-It’s easy to get caught up doing the rote nuts-and-bolts of your particular work.
+Not align your work with the vision of the company It’s easy to get caught up doing the rote nuts-and-bolts of your particular work.
 When you’re working remotely, you may lose sight of the overall goals your clients want to achieve.
 You may say, “I’m just de-bugging a customer service platform; I’m not changing the company’s mission”.
 While true, it’s important to keep in mind the overall strategy of where the company wants to see itself.
 A smart freelancer not only grasps of future planning, but envisions on how they personally can contribute to helping a company get there.
 What to do?

 This is a hard mental battle for the average freelancer.
 After all, there’s no guarantee you will be working with the company next quarter or next year (depending on your contract), so why think about the company?
 A professional freelancer will align their work with future planning and intelligently contribute to how a company can optimize their marketing campaign or their system roll-out.
 Recommend strategies, content pieces, or potential customers.
 Show that you understand the direction the company is moving—while keeping in mind the trends going on in your industry, or greater culture.

 Client-freelancer relations can be a tough relationship to balance—but one of the most successful.
 Because it’s work based on results, both parties can be incredibly efficient in delivering quality work.
 Avoid these common mistakes to secure a mutually-satisfying and successful relationship with every one of your clients.